UPPMAX/HPC-python/docs/day1/load_run_packages.rst

       - Note that bioinformatics-related tools can be reached only after loading ``bioinfo-tools``.
       - Two modules contains topic specific packages.
 These are:

-         - Machine learning: ``python_ML_packages`` (cpu and gpu versions and based on python/3.9.5)
+         - Machine learning: ``python_ML_packages`` (cpu and gpu versions and based on python/3.9.5 and python/3.11.8)
 	 - GIS: ``python_GIS_packages`` (cpu version based on python/3.10.8)

    .. tab:: HPC2N

-      - The python application at HPC2N comes with several preinstalled packages - check first before installing yourself!.
+      - The python application at HPC2N comes with several preinstalled packages - check first before installing yourself!
       - HPC2N has both Python 2.7.x and Python 3.x installed.
       - We will be using Python 3.x in this course.
 For this course, the recommended version of Python to use on Kebnekaise is 3.11.3.

 	NOTE:  HPC2N do NOT recommend (and do not support) using Anaconda/Conda on our systems.
-You can read more about this here: `Anaconda <https://www.hpc2n.umu.se/documentation/guides/anaconda>`_.
+You can read more about this here: `Anaconda <https://docs.hpc2n.umu.se/tutorials/anaconda/>`_.

       - This is a selection of the packages and libraries installed at HPC2N.
 These are all installed as **modules** and need to be loaded before use.